EDITOR’S NOTE:

 Fallen Panthers is a digital web page that honors students who have passed in recent years.
 Here, students can leave messages to the family of the deceased individuals, as well as find support resources.

-Tatterson’s obituary described him as “a kind young man of gentle wit and remarkable depth who embraced both global adventures and quiet, cozy moments at home.”
+The obituary states that they were a person with “…gentle wit and remarkable depth who embraced both global adventures and quiet, cozy moments at home.”

 The University of Wisconsin-Milwaukee has yet to make a public statement regarding the situation, and the student’s cause of death has not yet been released.